aylesim/max-meetup-berlin-website/_meetups/meetup-3.md

 title: Meetup *3
 subtitle: "Complex Systems: shaping dramaturgies in oceans of samples and clouds of sound"
+description: 'We are back with a new event titled "Complex Systems: shaping dramaturgies in oceans of samples and clouds of sound".
+This edition dives deep into how complex systems and digital tools shape artistic narratives and sonic exploration.
+Our three guests will guide us through different creative ecosystems where code, sound, and dramaturgy converge: from storytelling through creative coding, to the architecture of a Max for Live device, to the navigation of massive sound archives with swarm-like tools.'
 when_where: |
   Saturday, June the 3th 2025
   Betahaus, Lobeckstraße 30, 10969 Berlin